matthieuchoplin/matthieuchoplin.github.io/src/posts/sorting-list-with-two-criteria.rst

-.. title: Sorting list with two criteria
+.. title: Sorting a list with two criteria in python
 .. slug: sorting-list-with-two-criteria
 .. date: 2016-12-11 10:26:07 UTC
 .. tags: python